celery/celery/docs/django/first-steps-with-django.rst

         $ python manage.py syncdb

-4. Configure celery to use the django-celery backend.
+4. Configure celery to use the :pypi:`django-celery` backend.

     For the database backend you must use: